SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

      - ``node.cancel``'s read only accessor
    * - ``node.isFiring``
      - RO
-     - True when the node transaction is successfully moving further (valid && ready && !cancel).
+     - ``True`` when the node transaction is successfully moving further (``valid && ready && !cancel``).
 Useful to commit state changes.
    * - ``node.isMoving``
      - RO
-     - True when the node transaction will not be present anymore on the node (starting from the next cycle), either because downstream is ready to take the transaction, or because the transaction is canceled from the pipeline. (``valid && (ready || cancel)``).
+     - ``True`` when the node transaction will not be present anymore on the node (starting from the next cycle), either because downstream is ready to take the transaction, or because the transaction is canceled from the pipeline (``valid && (ready || cancel)``).
 Useful to "reset" states.
    * - ``node.isCanceling``
      - RO
-     - True when the node transaction is being canceled.
+     - True when the node transaction is being cleaned up.
 Meaning that it will not appear anywhere in the pipeline in future cycles.
+It is equivalent to ``isValid && isCancel``.

 Note that the ``node.valid``/``node.ready`` signals follows the same conventions than the :doc:`../stream`'s ones .